Course Overview:

 - Assisting States, Foreign Military Assets (FMA)

-- USINDOPACOM FHA Concept of Operations (CONOP)
+- USINDOPACOM FHA CONPLAN

 - Response Logistics

-- Humanitarian Assistance/Disaster Response (HA/DR) Information
+- Humanitarian Assistance/Disaster Response (HA/DR) Information Sharing

 - Military Planning Considerations and Challenges for FHA Operations